Propeller hub info, removal, and installation

 Use the propane torch to heat the hub for 30-45 seconds, as shown in the photos below.
 Direct the flame about 1/2" (1.2cm) below the bottom face of the hub.
 Rotate the hub by turning the clutch bell as the heat is applied so that the heat is evenly distributed around the center of the hub.
 Be very careful to not get the flame near the base of the propeller shaft where the neoprene seal is.
 As you heat the hub, gently wiggle the puller from side to side.
 The aluminum hub will expand and the joint between it and the shaft will loosen.
 When this happens, the puller will suddenly become loose.
 Remove heat and pull UP on the puller to remove the hub.

 Sometimes, the hub may be corroded on to the shaft and may grip the shaft again as it cools.
 Apply heat again.
 If you see the slightest bit of smoke, STOP IMMEDIATELY and let things cool down.
-DO NOT OVERHEAT THE HUB or you will wreck it or the seal.
+DO NOT OVERHEAT THE HUB or you will wreck it including the seal.
 Once the hub is removed, immediately cool the shaft with a rag soaked with water so that the neoprene seal does not get too hot.
 If you had to get things really hot, count on replacing the shaft seal.

 The seal in the photo below had been jammed into the casing bore by glider lines getting caught in the propeller.
 The turning propeller wrapped the lines around the shaft, like a winch.
 The smooth lines worked their way along the shaft, pushing the seal in and ruining it.
-The puller here is a jaw-type puller which is quick and easy to apply.
-It was used because the hub was ruined in the accident and I was not worried about damaging it.

 Top 80 redrive hub removal